 Here is the amount of sleep recommended in a 24-hour day for children based on their ages and adults =

-Babies tend to sleep a lot which is why they have longer sleeping hours.
-It is not unusual for newborns to have unusual sleeping habits, particularly for them to want to sleep during the day and stay awake at night.
+Babies tend to sleep a lot.
+It is not unusual for newborns to have unusual sleeping habits, mainly sleeping during the day and staying awake at night.
 Children also particularly need longer hours of sleep because they are growing.

 Sleep deprivation means not getting the required amount of sleep.
-While it has become the norm for adults.
-It is a problem for children as well.
-Lack of sufficient sleep can take a serious toll on their mental and physical health.
+While it has become the norm for adults, it is increasingly becoming a problem for children as well.
+Lack of sufficient sleep can seriously affect their mental and physical health.

-Deep sleep coincides with the release of growth hormone in children and young adults.
+Deep sleep coincides with the release of growth hormones in children and young adults.
 Many of the body’s cells also show increased production and reduced breakdown of proteins during deep sleep.
-Since proteins are the building blocks needed for cell growth and for repair of damage from factors like stress and ultraviolet rays, deep sleep may truly be “beauty sleep.”
+Since proteins are the building blocks needed for cell growth and for the repair of damage from factors like stress and ultraviolet rays, deep sleep may indeed be “beauty sleep.”

-Activity in parts of the brain that control emotions, decision-making processes, and social interactions are drastically reduced during deep sleep, suggesting that this type of sleep may help people maintain optimal emotional and social functioning while they are awake.
-A study in rats also showed that certain nerve-signalling patterns which the rats generated during the day were repeated during deep sleep.
+Activity in parts of the brain that control emotions, decision-making processes, and social interactions is drastically reduced during deep sleep, suggesting that this type of sleep may help people maintain optimal emotional and social functioning while awake.
+A study in rats also showed that specific nerve-signaling patterns that the rats generated during the day were repeated during deep sleep.
 This pattern repetition may help encode memories and improve learning.

 Below are 11 reasons why we need healthy sleep

-1. Skipping out on sleep can make it difficult to learn and retain information.
+1. Skipping out on sleep can make learning and retaining information difficult.

-People who get a good night’s sleep after learning a new task are better able to recall what they’ve learnt.
-In addition, it is also important to get adequate rest the night before a mentally-challenging task.
+People who get a good night’s sleep after learning a new task can better recall what they’ve learned.
+In addition, it is also essential to get adequate rest the night before a mentally challenging task.

 2. Sleep Keeps Your Heart Healthy

-The heart and vascular system work around the clock to keep your cardiovascular health in tip-top shape.
-The NIH notes that natural dips in breathing and blood pressure during our sleeping hours keeps the cardiovascular system going strong.
-If sleep is cut short, this needed variance in our internal systems doesn’t take place.
+The heart and vascular system work around the clock to keep cardiovascular health in tip-top shape.
+The NIH notes that natural dips in breathing and blood pressure during sleeping hours keep the cardiovascular system going strong.
+If sleep is cut short, this needed variance in our internal systems doesn’t occur.
 Over time, lack of sleep can cause serious health implications.

 3. Lack of sleep makes you less functional

-Getting even slightly less sleep than you need eventually makes you get tired easily.
-You notice that you’re always feeling stressed out.
+Getting even slightly less sleep than you need eventually makes you tired easily.
+You notice that you’re constantly feeling stressed out.
 In addition to stress, sleep-deprived people tend to feel increasingly angry, sad, and mentally exhausted.

 Sleep apnea causes daytime sleepiness and fatigue and may lead to conditions such as hypertension, ischemic heart disease, stroke and diabetes.
-Lack of sleep or poor quality sleep will have a significant negative impact on our health in the long and short term.
+Lack of sleep or poor quality sleep will harm our health in the long and short term.

-Next day effects of poor quality sleep include a negative impact on our attention span, memory recall and learning.
-Longer term effects are being studied, but poor quality sleep or sleep deprivation has been associated with significant health problems, such as obesity, diabetes, weakened immune systems and even some cancers
+The next day’s effects of poor quality sleep include a negative impact on our attention span, memory recall, and learning.
+Longer-term effects are being studied, but poor quality sleep or sleep deprivation has been associated with significant health problems, such as obesity, diabetes, weakened immune systems, and even some cancers

 4. Sleep Helps Mental Health